How to Get Residency in Spain

 Temporary Residence Permit

 If you are planning to live in Spain for more than 90 days, you must apply for a temporary residency permit.
 Temporary residencies last 1,2,3 or 4 years (depending on the permit and if it is an initial residency or a renewal).
 But, usually, initial cards are for 1 year under the general immigration regime, and 3 years under the Entrepreneur’s law.
-Once that period ends, and provided that you still meet the initial requirements, you can renew your temporary residence permit for an additional two years.
+Once that period ends, and provided that you still meet the initial requirements, you can renew your temporary residence permit for an additional two years or 4 years.
 On the other hand, instead of renewing, you will also have the possibility of moving to a different type of residency.
 Finally, bear in mind that not all permits do allow you to work in Spain.

 Long-Term Residency